Symplectic model order reduction of port-Hamiltonian systems: Introduction

-In this article we combine the techniques of \cite{Symplectic} with the transfer function interpolation of \cite{BookMOR}.
-Although the transfer function of our reduce model equals the transfer function of the original system in a prescribed set of frequency points, we will not use the Loewner basis, \cite{NewPassivityMOR}, but use an approach much closer to the Krylov-based order reduction, \cite{IRKA2005}, \cite{RKIA2006}, \cite{Gugercin2012IRKA}, \cite{PassivityPreserving_LPHS}. $H^2$-optimality conditions for this approach are given in \cite{H2MOR_LargeSystem}.
+Although the transfer function of our reduced model equals the transfer function of the original system in a prescribed set of frequency points, we will not use the Loewner basis, \cite{NewPassivityMOR}, but use an approach much closer to the Krylov-based \MOR, \cite{IRKA2005}, \cite{RKIA2006}, \cite{Gugercin2012IRKA}, \cite{PassivityPreserving_LPHS}.
+The $H^2$-optimality conditions for this approach are given in \cite{H2MOR_LargeSystem}.

+With this novel \MOR method based on symplectic \MOR, we can address structure-preservation for a special class of \pH systems: When reformulating a physical model into \pH form \eqref{equ:pH_sys} (if it exists), we often observe that the matrices $J, R$ and ${\mathcal H}$ naturally obtain a special block structure, e.g.,